nlf/dlite/README.md

 When opening ports in your docker containers, connect to `local.docker` instead of `localhost`.
 Everything else should just work™

+Note that the `local.docker` hostname is configurable by passing the `-n` flag to the install command, as in `sudo dlite install -n docker.dev`

 If you need to SSH to the VM for whatever reason, `ssh docker@local.docker` should do the trick.

 ##Caveats